Camera and lens:

 Last equipment : Nikon D850 with Sigma 85mm Art.
 A stunning combination that I’m sure needs no explanation – but so heavy!!

-Current equipment : Sony A7R4 with Sony 85mm f1.8 FE.
+Current equipment : Sony A7R4 with Sigma 85mm f1.4 DG DN Art.
 At about a third the weight of the Nikon combination it’s much easier to carry around and makes this combination my favourite to date in the weight/ease of manipulation area.
 Many people complain about the Sony menu system, me personally, after initial setup, I don’t need to use it again because I find everything I need easily at my fingertips.
 Setting this camera up does take time but it’s worth it, I can switch the most frequently used items while shooting.
-The lens is very light, but quite sturdy and quiet, pretty fast focussing and vey accurate.
-Sharper in the centre at larger apertures (F1.8 – F2.8) then balancing out progressively with smaller apertures, it’s a very nice lens to use – but I do miss the sharpness of the Sigma!
-The Sony 85mm f1.4 GM at £1500 is a little too old and expensive for me, it needs updating.
+The lens is light, well built and quiet, fast focussing and vey accurate.
+Sharper in the centre at larger apertures (F1.4 – F2.8) then balancing out progressively with smaller apertures, it’s an excellent lens to use!

 Shooting people only, I find this combination ideal for myself, I would like to add a 135mm lens for location use though.
 The files are huge so I cull very heavily, which has turned out to be a bonus as it’s encouraged me to pay more attention to detail when actually shooting – I’m a firm believer in shoot it don’t photoshop it.
 You can crop heavily should you, for example, have a half lenth shot that the face and expression alone is too good to miss, the resulting file still being big enough for most uses.
 Switching from Nikon to Sony was a massive move for me as mirrorless cameras were a totally unknown quantity, but, I must admit, I’m happy with the switch!